ZeroDragon/niceLogger/README.md

 ##Changelog
-0.32.06g - Added a required path parameter to the config function
+0.32.07a - Titleize now mimics the whole RoR functionality and allows changes to the prototype 0.32.06g - Added a required path parameter to the config function
 0.32.06f - Name changed and fixing typos on readme
 0.32.06e - Release to github and npm repo